Naman-1934/AI-Image-Studio/README.md

 This project implements a **text-to-image generation system** using a **pre-trained Stable Diffusion v1.5 model** (`runwayml/stable-diffusion-v1-5`) via Hugging Face Diffusers.

-It was developed as part of the **ML Internship Task Assessment** for Talrn.

 ---

 ## Features